 When it comes to being censored within China, Dropbox is in good company.
-A number of other productivity websites and app have the same problem, most notably all of the Google apps are blocked in China.
+A number of other productivity websites and app have the same problem, most notably all the Google apps are blocked in China.

 What makes Dropbox slightly different is that it relies on constant internet access in order to sync with the cloud.